jefftriplett/jefftriplett.github.io/_pages/now.md

 I'm home in Lawrence, Kansas.
 It's winter.

-- I work full-time [RevSys][] as a Software Engineer and Consultant.
+- I work full-time [RevSys][] as an Engineer and Consultant.
 Some days I write code, train developers, automate systems, secure websites, and manage humans.

+- I'm helping with [DjangoCon US 2017][].

 - I'm learning to play the Ukulele.